zuozhenggh/learning-library/solutions-library/jde-move-improve/introduction/introduction.md

 # Lab 1: Preparation for JDE Workshop

-## Introduction
+## About This Workshop

 This lab will serve as a foundation for the rest of the workshop and provide you with the tools necessary to complete the steps required to migrate JDE to OCI.

-## Objectives

-This workshop will demonstrate how to deploy JD Edwards EnterpriseOne Release 9.2 Trial Edition to Oracle Cloud Infrastructure (OCI).
+The workshop will also demonstrate how to deploy JD Edwards EnterpriseOne Release 9.2 Trial Edition to Oracle Cloud Infrastructure (OCI).

 Upon completion of this lab, you will have a working deployment of JD Edwards EnterpriseOne Trial Edition with Tools Release 9.2 and Applications Release 9.2 on a fully functional suite of interconnected virtual machine.You can use it to verify functionality and to investigate proofs of concept.

-### About Product/Technology
+### About the Product/Technology

 Trial Edition is for training and demonstration purposes only.
 It can be used to verify functionality and to investigate proofs of concept (POCs).
 The Trial Edition on OCI Compute contains only the Pristine (PS920) environment, which is one of the four standard JD Edwards EnterpriseOne environments.